-3.16 The Group's Common Equity Tier 1 Capital Ratio and, more generally, its overall capital position will be affected by the Group's business decisions and, in making such decisions, the Group's interests may not be aligned with those of the Noteholders.
+1.17 The Group's Common Equity Tier 1 Capital Ratio and, more generally, its overall capital position will be affected by the Group's business decisions and, in making such decisions, the Group's interests may not be aligned with those of the Holders

 As discussed in "The circumstances surrounding or triggering an Automatic Conversion are unpredictable, and there are a number of factors that could affect the Common Equity Tier 1 Capital Ratio of the Group." above, the Group's Common Equity Tier 1 Capital Ratio and, more generally, its overall respective capital position could be affected by a number of factors, including the Group's decisions relating to its businesses and operations, as well as the management of its capital position.
-Neither the Issuer nor any member of the Group will have any obligation to consider the interests of the Noteholders in connection with its strategic decisions, including in respect of its capital management.
-Noteholders will not have any claim against the Issuer or any other member of the Group relating to decisions that affect the business and operations of the Group, including the Group's capital position, regardless of whether they result in the occurrence of a Trigger Event or a cancellation of interest payments in respect of the Notes.
-Such decisions could cause the Noteholders to lose all or part of the value of their investment in the Notes.
+Neither the Issuer nor any member of the Group will have any obligation to consider the interests of the Holders in connection with its strategic decisions, including in respect of its capital management.
+Holders will not have any claim against the Issuer or any other member of the Group relating to decisions that affect the business and operations of the Group, including the Group's capital position, regardless of whether they result in the occurrence of a Trigger Event or a cancellation of interest payments in respect of the Notes.
+Such decisions could cause the Holders to lose all or part of the value of their investment in the Notes.

-3.17 Future regulatory changes to the calculation of common equity tier 1 capital and/or risk weighted assets may negatively affect the Group's Common Equity Tier 1 Capital Ratio and thus increase the risk of a Trigger Event, which will lead to an Automatic Conversion, as a result of which Noteholders could lose all or part of the value of their investment in the Notes.
+1.18 Future regulatory changes to the calculation of common equity tier 1 capital and/or risk weighted assets may negatively affect the Group's Common Equity Tier 1 Capital Ratio and thus increase the risk of a Trigger Event, which will lead to an Automatic Conversion, as a result of which Holders could lose all or part of the value of their investment in the Notes

-As discussed in "Regulatory Risks-The Group is subject to substantial and changing prudential regulation" above, CRD IV introduced significant changes in the prudential regulatory regime applicable to banks.
-CRD IV permitted a transitional period for certain of the enhanced capital requirements.
-However, in the UK, the PRA accelerated the introduction of certain of the enhanced capital requirements under CRD IV and, consistent with that, for the purposes of the Notes, the Issuer will determine the Group's Common Equity Tier 1 Capital and Risk Weighted Assets without applying the CRD IV transitional provisions and will instead determine the Group's Common Equity Tier 1 Capital Ratio on a so-called "fully loaded" basis (i.e. applying all of CRD IV and the basis of its calculation of the Group's Common Equity Tier 1 Capital Ratio may be different from those of other financial institutions.
-For more information on the CYBG Group's capital position see "Information on the Group - Capital" For the purposes of the Notes, the calculation by the Group's Common Equity Tier 1 Capital Ratio (based on its interpretation of the Regulatory Capital Requirements) at any time is binding on the Trustee and the Noteholders.
+EU CRD permitted a transitional period for certain of the enhanced capital requirements.
+However, in the UK, the PRA accelerated the introduction of certain of the enhanced capital requirements under EU CRD and, consistent with that, for the purposes of the Notes, the Issuer will determine the Group's Common Equity Tier 1 Capital and Risk Weighted Assets without applying the EU CRD transitional provisions and will instead determine the Group's Common Equity Tier 1 Capital Ratio on a so-called "fully loaded" basis (i.e. applying all of EU CRD as implemented in the UK in the form that the Group currently expects to apply).
+The Group's interpretation of EU CRD and the basis of its calculation of the Group's Common Equity Tier 1 Capital Ratio may be different from those of other financial institutions.
+For more information on the Group's capital position see "Information on the Group - Capital".
+For the purposes of the Notes, the calculation by the Group's Common Equity Tier 1 Capital Ratio (based on its interpretation of the Regulatory Capital Requirements) at any time is binding on the Trustee and the Holders.